Return to: College of Liberal Arts

 301 M Fox Fine Arts

-The Department of Music offers programs leading toward the Bachelor of Music (BM) degree in four major fields of Music Education: General Studies with Teacher Certification; Performance; Commercial Music; and Theory and Composition.
+The University of Texas at El Paso's Department of Music offers the Bachelor of Music degree in four major areas: Education, Performance, Commercial Music, and Theory-and-Composition.
+The department also offers the Master of Music degree in two major areas: Education and Performance.
+Many of our graduates are professional performers and educators in the southwestern United States.
 The Department also offers a Minor in Music with three options/tracks: Applied, Performance, or Commercial/Recording.
 Students should choose one option.

 Limits on Undergraduate Music Course Enrollment for Music Majors

 Music Majors may enroll in undergraduate music classes a maximum of three (3) times.
 Exemptions will only be granted in cases of extreme hardship at the discretion of the chair.

 A student may enroll more than three times in a variable-topic, studio, performance, workshop, or other course that is identified as "may be repeated for credit."A student may enroll in a course designated as variable-topic, studio, performance, workshop, or other course that is identified as "may be repeated for credit" in which he or she has unresolved grade of I (Incomplete).

 Students enrolled in "Pre-Major" Individual Instruction MUSA 1290, Voice Class MUSA 1274, or MUSA 2280, Intermediate Class Guitar may only take those courses a maximum of two times.